 I don’t do groundwork just to do groundwork.
-I have the benefits in mind of building a bond with the horse, strengthening the gait, and helping the horse relax after being a bit up.
+I have the benefits in mind of building a bond with the horse, strengthening the gaits, and help the horse relax after being up.
 Also - the patterns of movement and cues used on the ground come in handy when riding.

 She doesn’t lie by saying, “Never mind,” and she always asks politely first, with body language.
 She knows that she cannot teach the other horses to respond to her body language, if her first cue is not body language, but pressure.
-You might want to try to do the same when handling your horses....
+We might want to try to do the same when handling our horses....

 If you study her, you will also notice that she walks in straight lines; she does not zigzag along.
 She will not say one thing with her ears and another with her body.
 She is herself and does not pretend to be anybody else — she is clear and honest.
-That’s what you also need to be with your horse.
+That’s what we also need to be when around horses.